KianFo/KayKam/README.md

 In login page you have to enter your username and password so we can Confirm it's you!

 ***CODE***:

 Let's talk about coding of our project!

 The framework of our project is set with flask.
 We also used these programming languages ( html, css, python, JavaScript) in our code.

+In our flask app, you can see templates file that includes about 40 html files.
+Also there is static file which includes Css files and JavaScript files of our flask app.

+There is two applications there that one of them is our main application.py and the next is a tool.py that returns a function which forces users to login to their account before anything else!

+We took care of hour database need with SQLite.
+We used it several times in register/login/logout,